GeorgeLyon/MLIRSwift/README.md

 ### Updating

-We do not include MLIR (llvm) as a submodule, because this would cause Swift Pacakge Manager to pull in all of LLVM for any project depending on MLIRSwift.
-Instead, we store the hash we care about in the top-level `llvm-commit` file, update this file to a new commit to update MLIR.
+We do not include MLIR (llvm) as a submodule, because this would cause Swift Pacakge Manager to pull in all of LLVM in any project depending on MLIRSwift.
+Instead, we store the hash we care about in `Tools/llvm-commit` file, update this file to a new commit to update MLIR.
 Note that this file _must_ be a hash and not a branch like `main`, since the contents of this file is used to cache the LLVM build on GitHub Actions.

 ### Using an external MLIR checkout